jdeboi/haiku/README.md

 The objective is to use a static website to host the form and a Node.js API to validate input.

-To start the app on port 8000:
+To start the app on port 8000 using nodemon:

 ```
 npm run dev